mozilla-jetpack/jpm/README.md

     jpm watchpost --post-url http://localhost:8888/

-This will post a new xpi to your installed Extension Auto-Installer which will then install the new xpi.
+This will watch for changes to the current working directory and post a new xpi to your installed Extension Auto-Installer which will then install the new xpi.
 CTRL + Z will terminate the process.

 For a simple xpi and post, use: